thiwanga/admin-panel/README.md

 # admin-panel
-This is made for all Pen-testers and Hackers.
+This is made for all Pen-testers and Hackers. there is 1000+ URL list.

+How to run in Windows?

+Download Zip and Extract to Desktop.
+Download and install python 2.7 or python 3.0
+Then run your file

+How to run in Linux?